-You can place orders for certain stocks before their initial public offering using your Robinhood app.
+You can place orders for certain stocks before their initial public offering (IPO) using your Robinhood app.

-Robinhood typically allows our customers to place limit orders to purchase shares of IPOs on their opening day around 8:00 AM ET.
-We’ll send your order to our execution venue the morning of the IPO.
+We typically allow our customers to place limit orders to purchase shares of IPOs on their opening day around 8 AM ET.
+If you place an order, we’ll send it to our execution venue the morning of the IPO.
 You won't have to worry about paying more than you want because your order won't execute above your limit price.

-Please keep in mind these are not pre-IPO stocks or private placements, and you’re not participating in the IPO.
+Keep in mind these aren’t pre-IPO stocks or private placements, and you’re not participating in the IPO.
 We're simply providing you the convenience of entering your orders before the morning of the IPO.
-We can’t execute your order until the stock “crosses,” or begins officially trading publicly.
+We can’t execute your order until the stock crosses, or begins officially trading publicly.

 The estimated price we provide is based on the company’s preliminary public SEC filings.
 The information in the filings isn't necessarily complete, and it may be changed.
-The estimate is not meant to be used as a guideline for the market value of the company.
+The estimate isn't meant to be used as a guideline for the market value of the company.